 The “homeless” man dropped the homeless woman and wheeled around to look at Jennifer, eyes widening.

 Jennifer was very sorry that she’d screamed.

 “How could I?
 How could I have forgotten about you?”
 The not-homeless man was closing the distance between them, babbling something about how Jennifer was just like some bird, but she wasn’t listening anymore.
-She was thinking about blonde hair, chiseled cheekbones, and piercing green eyes.
+She was thinking about blond hair, chiseled cheekbones, and piercing green eyes.
 Who had told her to count to ten?

 She turned away from the homeless man to look behind her.
 Nobody was there.
 All that was there was the ratty old oriental rug she was lying on, with some kind of big stain on it…maybe red wine.
 Nobody had told her to count to ten.

-Blonde hair, chiseled cheekbones, piercing green eyes… Bird… Birds singing beautifully.
+Blond hair, chiseled cheekbones, piercing green eyes… Bird… Birds singing beautifully.
 What was that…song of some kind?…going through her mind?
 Whose laughter was that?